deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 </p>

 # PowerShell Script Module Repository Template

-🚧 This repo is still a work in progress and not yet ready to be used 🚧

 A template repository and module for creating new PowerShell module repos quickly with boilerplate files and CI/CD workflows already defined.